 Guidance counselors are available to meet with you and assist you in this process.
 Parents and students are encouraged to carefully consider the many opportunities available for student success.
-Plan carefully, your high school and post-high school future starts now.
+Please plan carefully because your high school and post-high school future starts now.